Corylopsis sinensis

-Corylopsis sinensis, the Chinese winter hazel (simplified Chinese: 蜡瓣花; traditional Chinese: 蠟瓣花; pinyin: là bàn huā), is a species of flowering plant in the witch-hazel family Hamamelidaceae, native to western China.
+Corylopsis sinensis, the Chinese winter hazel (simplified Chinese: 蜡瓣花; traditional Chinese: 蠟瓣花; pinyin: là bàn huā), is a species of flowering plant in the witch-hazel family Hamamelidaceae that is native to western China.
 Growing to 4 m tall and broad, it is a substantial deciduous shrub.
 With ovate leaves, it produces delicately fragrant, drooping racemes of pale yellow flowers with orange anthers in spring.

 The Latin specific epithet sinensis means "Chinese" or "of China".
+The Latin meaning of Corylopsis refers to its resemblance of the genus Corylus (hazel).